kiyansh13karan/karan-nayal_PORTFOLIO/README.md

 📧 **Email:** [karannayalkannu1982@gmail.com](mailto:karannayalkannu1982@gmail.com)

+## 📝 License

+This project is open source and available under the [MIT License](LICENSE).

+---

+## 🙏 Acknowledgments

+* Original design inspiration from [Adrian Hajdin's Portfolio](https://github.com/adrianhajdin/portfolio)
+* Built with modern web technologies and best practices
+* Special thanks to the open-source community

 <div align="center">
   <p>Made with ❤️ by Karan Nayal</p>
   <p>⭐ Star this repo if you find it helpful!</p>